TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/2. Manage Dataset Module/README.txt

 1. For saving and loading data, the standard folder structure is 'Path_to_GUI/Recording Data/Saved GUI Data'.
 GUI data saved there is autodected on startup of the load data window and can be immediately loaded.
 NOTE: When saving GUI data in 'Your_Recording_Path/Matlab/Name_Of_Recording_Folder.dat' will enable you to load the saved data in the autorun functionality without any additional effort later on!

-2. The Loading Data Window will auto-search the folder 'Path_to_GUI/Saved GUI Dataa' for saved files.
+2. The Loading Data Window will auto-search the folder 'Path_to_GUI/Saved GUI Data' for saved files.
 Saving GUI data there ensures you can quickly load it without having to select a folder.

 Where to save depends on what you want to do efficiently.